India, overwhelmed by COVID surge, fast-tracks approval for foreign vaccines

 India, the world’s biggest maker of vaccines, has so far administered more than 106 million doses of COVID-19 shots, but many states are now running short of supplies as inoculations expand due to surging cases.

+India has sold more than 54.6 million vaccine doses abroad and gifted more than 10 million doses to partner countries.

-India is currently using the AstraZeneca shot and a homegrown vaccine developed by Bharat Biotech.
+It is currently using the AstraZeneca shot and a homegrown vaccine developed by Bharat Biotech for its own immunisation drive.
+The country this week approved Russia’s Sputnik V shot for emergency use.

-Since April 2, India has reported the world’s highest daily tallies of infections, reaching more than 100,000 a day in the last week, compared with fewer than 10,000 a day earlier in the year.
+Since April 2, India has reported the world’s highest daily tallies of infections, reaching more than 100,000 a day in the last week, compared with fewer than 10,000 daily cases earlier in the year.

 India reported 161,736 cases on Tuesday, taking its total to 13.7 million.
 Deaths rose by 879 to 171,058.

-Hundreds of thousands of devout Hindus are set to bathe in the Ganges river on Wednesday, the third key day of a festival, even as peaks in daily coronavirus infections have prompted government critics to demand the cancellation of huge events.
+Hundreds of thousands of devout Hindus are set to bathe in the Ganges river on Wednesday, the third key day of a weeks-long festival, even as peaks in coronavirus infections have prompted government critics to demand the cancellation of such huge events.

-The widely read Hindustan Times newspaper called for an immediate halt to mass gatherings.

-“Governments have happily allowed mega religious festivals, (and) political leaders are still, even in the middle of this nightmarish pandemic, addressing hundreds of thousands,” it said in an editorial.
+Nearly a million Hindus bathed in the Ganges on Monday in the belief that its waters would wash away their sins.
+More than 100 of those people have tested positive for COVID-19 in random testing carried out by authorities, local media said.

+Few of the throngs at the mass religious gathering called the Kumbh Mela, or pitcher festival, observed precautions such as social distancing or mask wearing, Reuters witnesses said.

 (Global vaccination tracker: here)